ENIS - European Network on International Student Mobility: Connecting Research and Practice

 -

-Key outcomes of the project, including reports, tools, and resources that support and enhance international student mobility across Europe.
+Key outcomes of the project, include reports, tools, and resources that support and enhance international student mobility across Europe.

-One key output of WG5 is the paper “Im/mobility in a disruptive time: the impact of Covid-19 on the size and directional flow of international student mobility.“ Access the paper here.
+One key outcome is the paper “Im/mobility in a disruptive time: the impact of Covid-19 on the size and directional flow of international student mobility.“ Access the paper here.